Looking for a new job in the field of psychology?

 Information about the Society’s Qualification in Clinical Neuropsychology can be found at www.bps.org.uk/qicn.

-A Statement of Interest Form and a CV should be received by 28 February 2019.
+A Statement of Interest Form and a CV should be received by the 29th of March 2019.

 This page contains information about volunteer opportunities with the Society.

 Opportunities listed on this page are not remunerated and therefore are not subject to the Society's general terms and conditions of employment.

 Volunteers working for the Society are subject to the Code of Conduct for Members undertaking activities on behalf of the Society.